 - Sales Opportunities

-As a field, CRM defines the guidelines for interaction between companies and customers.
+CRM defines the guidelines for interaction between companies and customers as a field.
 Also, it provides the necessary organization and tracking tools required.

 Additionally, CRM also had internal benefits.
-With a CRM, sales teams can track their activities, goals, and targets.
-Managers can monitor various sales team’s performance at a glance.
+With a CRM, sales teams can track their activities, goals, and targets, and managers can monitor various sales teams’ performance at a glance.

 CorporateStack understands that buying CRM software can be challenging to do.
 In this post, we try to explain what could be the best option for your company.
 However, you may still have additional questions.
-We encourage our customers to contact us with any questions.
-Please email us at email@example.com.
+We encourage our customers to contact us with any questions, and please email us at email@example.com.

 Brief about CRM History

-In the 90s, CRM evolved as more prominent tech companies such as Oracle got involved and created CRM software solution, including sales force automation and customer services
+In the 90s, CRM evolved as more prominent tech companies, such as Oracle, got involved and created CRM software solutions, including sales force automation and customer services.

 With the advances of the internet, the early 2000s saw CRM migrate into cloud technology, which means that users could access it online from any computer.